sine27/Flicks/README.md

 The following **additional** features are implemented:

-- ☑️ enabled hide and show the detail with animation
+- ☑️ Animation : enabled hide and show the detail with animation
-- ☑️ scroll view on detail view
+- ☑️ scrollView : on detail view
-- ☑️ sort the movies by swiching filter keys
+- ☑️ DropDown Menu : sort the movies by swiching filter keys
-- ☑️ zooming image enabled
+- ☑️ scrollView : zooming image(large) enabled
+- ☑️ TapGesture
+  - Tap outside to hide keyboard while searching
+  - Tap outside to hide dropdown menu

 ## Video Walkthrough